-Bryan M. Westhoff is Counsel in Kaye Scholer’s Complex Commercial Litigation Department.
-He has experience litigating a wide variety of complex domestic and international commercial law cases involving: mergers and acquisitions, securities law, antitrust, intellectual property, insurance/reinsurance, environmental contamination, ERISA, and general contract and tort law.
-Bryan has argued before multiple federal and state courts, including arguing successfully before the Ninth Circuit Court of Appeals.
-He has significant experience in expedited litigation, and has personally prepared and argued motions for preliminary injunction and a temporary restraining order.全部显示
+Bryan Westhoff, Counsel in Kaye Scholer’s Chicago office, has substantial experience in a wide variety of complex domestic and international commercial law cases, arbitrations and government investigations, including matters involving M&A transactions (pre- and post-closing), securities law, antitrust, false advertising claims, intellectual property and other contract and fraud claims.
+Bryan has successfully argued before multiple federal and state courts, including the Ninth Circuit Court of Appeals.
+He has significant experience in expedited litigation and has prepared and argued numerous motions for preliminary injunction and temporary restraining orders.

 Bryan’s recent major cases include: